RaspAP/raspap-docs/docs/manual.md

 Your RaspAP install on Ubuntu should now function as expected.

 ## Install packages
-Install git, lighttpd, php7, hostapd, dnsmasq and some extra packages with the following:
+Install git, lighttpd, php8, hostapd, dnsmasq and some extra packages with the following:

 ```
-sudo apt-get install lighttpd git hostapd dnsmasq iptables-persistent vnstat qrencode php7.3-cgi
+sudo apt-get install lighttpd git hostapd dnsmasq iptables-persistent vnstat qrencode php8.2-cgi
 ```
 !!! note "Note"
-    For Debian 12 and Armbian 23.05, replace `php7.3-cgi` with `php8.2-cgi`.
+    For Raspberry Pi OS Lite (bullseye), Debian 11 and Ubuntu Server 22.04, replace `php8.2-cgi` with `php7.4-cgi`.
 For Ubuntu Server 23.04, you may use `php8.1-cgi`.

 ## Enable PHP
 Next, enable PHP for `lighttpd` and restart the service for the settings to take effect: